-Abby is a senior supervising attorney in the Public Benefits Unit, overseeing the work of the Public Assistance and SNAP Practice, covering these benefits and homeless shelter advocacy.
+Abby is a senior supervising attorney in the Public Benefits Unit, leading the Public Assistance and SNAP Practice, covering these benefits and homeless shelter advocacy.
 From 2016-2019, she taught the Economic Justice Clinic at Brooklyn Law School.
 She has practiced in the areas of housing, public health insurance, and elder law.
 Abby is a graduate of Wesleyan University and Temple University Beasley School of Law, where she was a Rubin-Presser Public Interest Scholar and Executive Articles and Symposium Editor of the Temple Political and Civil Rights Law Review.

-Marie is a Senior Staff Attorney in the Public Benefits and LGBTQ Advocacy Units at Bronx Legal Services.
+Marie is a Supervising Attorney in the Public Benefits and LGBTQ Advocacy Units at Bronx Legal Services.
 The Public Benefits practice is focused on providing legal services to vulnerable low-income Bronx residents who need assistance obtaining, retaining, or increasing vital government benefits such as cash welfare, rental subsidies, WIC, and SNAP as well as public health insurance such as Medicare and Medicaid and home care services.
 The LGBTQ Advocacy practice provides comprehensive legal services to low-income LGBTQ people on a multitude of legal issues, such as immigration, divorce and custody, and name changes.
 Previously she was a Staff Attorney at NYLAG specializing in Medicaid and Medicare eligibility and services, emphasizing the needs of low-income people seeking long term care.
 She has also represented and coordinated services for children with severe medical conditions and/or developmental disabilities as a care manager at SKIP of New York.
 Marie graduated from Fordham Law School in 2011 as a Stein Scholar in Public Interest Law and Ethics and from Emory University in 2004 with a B.A. in Sociology.